SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/mysql.md

 ### For metrics collection

-The MySQL metrics [receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mysqlmetricsreceiver) collects metrics by quering MySQL's global status and InnoDB tables.
+The MySQL metrics [receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mysqlmetricsreceiver) collects metrics by querying MySQL's global status and InnoDB tables.
 This app has been tested with following MySQL versions: 8.0

 ### For logs collection